xiaohunying/notes/pages/aws-compute.md

 <br />

-# EC2 Auto Scaling
+# Auto Scaling

 Auto scaling is a mechanism that automatically allows you to increase or decrease your EC2 resources to meet the demand based off of custom defined metrics and thresholds.

-Amazon offers:
+There are two ways for auto scaling in AWS:
-- Amazon EC2 Auto Scaling: scale your EC2 fleet.
+- **EC2 Auto Scaling**: scale your EC2 fleet.
-- AWS Auto Scaling Service: scale Amazon ECS tasks, DynamoDB tables and indexes and Amazon Aurora replicas.
+- **AWS Auto Scaling Service**: scale Amazon ECS tasks, DynamoDB tables and indexes and Amazon Aurora replicas.

 ## Auto Scaling Group

-The auto scaling group defines (1) the desired capacity and other limitations of the group using scaling policies;
+The auto scaling group defines:

+- the desired capacity and other limitations of the group using scaling policies.
-(2) where the group should scale resources, such as which availability zone.
+- where the group should scale resources, such as which availability zone.

 Before you create your auto scaling group, you need to have your **launch configuration** defined using either Launch Template (prefered) or Launch Configuration.